 System Event Warning is sent when Device Cold Start Power is cut off and then reconnected.
 Device Warm Start Reboot the device by CLI or web user interface.
+Power 1 Failure Select this if you want the ES7528 to send notification of a AC power failure.
+Power 2 Failure Select this if you want the ES7528 to send notification of a DC1 power failure.
+Power 3 Failure Select this if you want the ES7528 to send notification of a DC2 power failure.
 Authentication failure An incorrect password or SNMP Community String is entered.

 Time Synchronize Failure Accessing the NTP Server is failing.

-Power 1 Failure PW1 power failure.
-Power 2 Failure PW2 power failure.
-Fault Relay Fault Relay has occurred.
-DI1 Change The Digital Input#1 status has changed.
+Fault Relay The DO Fault Relay is on.

 Ring Event A ring event has occurred.

-SFP The information read from the DDM SFP transceiver is over temperature or out the range of TX/RX power.
-Port Event Warning is sent when Link-Up The port is connected to another device.
+SFP DDM Failure The information read from the DDM SFP transceiver is over temperature or out the range of TX/RX power.

+Port Event Warning is sent when

+Link-Up The port is connected to another device.

 Link-Down The port is disconnected.
 For example, the cable is pulled out or the opposing devices is down.

 Both The link status changed.

+PoE Powering Event Warning is sent when

+Enable The PoE port is powering.

+Disable The PoE port is not powering.

 Click Apply to apply the settings.

-Apply Note: You must Save the settings ( Page 126 ), if you want to maintain these settings if the ES8520-XT is powered off.
+Apply Note: You must Save the settings (Page 147), if you want to maintain these settings if the ES7528 is powered off.